avonwillingh/MetaHeuristics/README.md

 Now you have successfully cloned the repository to your local machine, and you can use the test suite and code as needed.

+**Running the Test Suite from Terminal:**

+To execute the test suite from the terminal, follow these steps:

+1. **Ensure Execution Permissions:**
+   - Before running the test suite script, ensure that you have execution permissions.
+You can do this by running the following command:
+     ```
+     chmod +x run_tests.sh
+     ```

+2. **Run the Test Suite:**
+   - Once execution permissions are granted, execute the test suite script by running:
+     ```
+     ./run_tests.sh
+     ```

+This will initiate the test suite, executing the test cases against your implementation of the simulated annealing algorithm.
+Any errors or failures will be reported accordingly.